brianc/node-postgres/README.md

   * bulk import & export with `COPY TO/COPY FROM`
   * extensible js<->postgresql data-type coercion

+## Heads Up!!

+node-postgres is __very__ near to v1.0.0 release.
+Up until now I've tried to maintain all backwards compatilbity, but there are a few breaking changes the community has recommended I introduce.

+The current version will spit out deprecation warnings when you use the soon-to-be-deprecated features.
+They're meant to be obtrusive and annoying.
+Understandable if you'd like to disable them.

+You can do so like this: `pg.defaults.hideDeprecationWarnings = true;`

+These are the breaking changes: https://github.com/brianc/node-postgres/pull/301

 ## Documentation

 Documentation is a work in progress primarily taking place on the github WIKI